 Going further on our list of Poorest States in the US is New Mexico occupying the second spot on our list.
 The state poverty level is a little bit lesser than that of Mississippi at 20.6%.
 The high number of illegal immigrants residing in the state and a large number of people living on reservations including a working population that is leaving the city with their children to settle elsewhere are some of the factors why the poverty rate in the state is high.
 A major reason for moving out is the sluggish economy of the state.

 - Median Income: $46,710

-Louisiana State is still battling with providing essential basic need, buried in profound poverty and slacking the country in terms of business and income.
+Louisiana State is still battling with providing essential basic needs, buried in profound poverty, and slacking the country in terms of business and income.
 The poverty rate of Louisiana is fair compared to Mississippi.
-Despite the majority of the state’s residents being hardworking people, however, due to poor education structure and lack of advanced technological infrastructure, the country does not escape been enlisted coming in at the fourth spot of the Poorest States in the USA 2021.
-There are efforts been made by the government to curb the rate of poverty in the state but there is a long way to go.
+Despite the majority of the state’s residents being hardworking people, however, due to poor education structure and lack of advanced technological infrastructure, the country does not escape being enlisted coming in at the fourth spot of the Poorest States in the USA 2022.
+There are efforts made by the government to curb the rate of poverty in the state but there is a long way to go.

 8. South Carolina

 - Unemployment Rate: 7.2%